Auto recovery wobbles in Paris show spotlight

 "We are placing our hopes in the continuation of this growth, although its weakness makes us rather cautious about whether it will last."

-European auto stocks have tumbled 14 percent since June 6, based on the 14-member Stoxx Europe 600 Autos & Parts index .SXAP, after doubling in value over the course of a two-year rally driven by recovery hopes.
+European auto stocks have tumbled 14 percent since June 6, based on the 14-member Stoxx Europe 600 Autos & Parts index, after doubling in value over the course of a two-year rally driven by recovery hopes.

 "The momentum has turned from positive in early summer to very negative right now," said Arndt Ellinghorst, a London-based analyst with ISI Group.